Brown hair: Cultural connotations

 In Western popular culture, a common stereotype is that brunettes are stable, serious, smart and sophisticated.
 According to Allure magazine, in 2005, 76 percent of American women believed that the first female president of the United States will have brown hair.
+The former Vice President Kamala Harris is a notable brunette.

 Modern fiction

 Anita Loos, the author of the novel and play Gentlemen Prefer Blondes, wrote a sequel entitled But Gentlemen Marry Brunettes.
 A film of this was made, Gentlemen Marry Brunettes, starring Jane Russell and Jeanne Crain.

 Art and fiction

 The Lady of Shalott from Alfred, Lord Tennyson's poem is depicted as a brunette in most paintings.
 The woman portrayed in Leonardo da Vinci's most well-known painting, Mona Lisa, is brunette.
 In the French folk song "Au clair de la lune", the likable Lubin visits his brunette neighbor at Pierrot's suggestion.
 In the Irish song "The Star of the County Down" the narrator falls in love with a woman with "nut-brown" hair, called Rose McCann.